sebasmonia/anyconnect/README.md

 # Usage

+## Commands

+`M-x`...

-`M-x anyconnect-connect`.
-You will go through you configured steps, get a message for connection success/failure.
+- `anyconnect-connect`: You will go through you configured steps, get a message for connection success/failure.
+You can also add to your bindings `(anyconnect-connect "Host Name")` to skip mthe host name selection menu, and jump straight to the connection steps.

-`M-x anyconnect-state`.
-Will show you whether you are `'connected` or `'disconnected`.
-Use prefix arg to invoke `vpncli` instead of relying on the internal state, in case you had a network hiccup, etc. It also refreshes the mode line.
+- `anyconnect-status`: Will show you the current VPN status, and if needed refresh the mode line.
+Use prefix arg to invoke `vpncli` instead of relying on the internal state, in case you had a network hiccup, etc.

+- `anyconnect-disconnect`: to...disconnect.

+- `anyconnect-abort`: if after you try connecting the process seems stuck, this will send the vpncli output to the log buffer, and close the process.

+## Other functions

+`anyconnect-connected-p`: As expected, returns `t` if you are connected to the VPN.
+Call with a true argument to invoke `vpncli` instead of returning the package state.